 * Chelsea’s Kitchen: I’ve only been to the airport location, in the center of Terminal 4 before security, where the food was excellent but the service a little confused.
 The short rib taco plate would feed two adults – that has to be at least ¾ of a pound of meat.
 Their kale-quinoa salad sounds disgustingly healthy, but is delicious despite that.
 Both this and The Grind (and North Fattoria, an Italian restaurant from the Culinary Dropout people) are near Camelback and 40th, about 6 miles/13 minutes west of Scottsdale Stadium.

-* crudo: There isn’t much high-end cuisine in Phoenix – I think that’s our one real deficiency – but Chef Cullen Campbell does a pretty good job of filling that void here with a simple menu that has four parts: crudo dishes, raw fish Italian-style, emphasis on tuna; fresh mozzarella dishes, including the ever-popular burrata; small pasta dishes, like last fall’s wonderful squash dumplings with pork belly ragout; and larger entrees, with four to five items in each sections.
+* crudo: There isn’t much high-end cuisine in Phoenix – I think that’s our one real deficiency – but Chef Cullen Campbell does a great job of filling that void here with a simple menu that has four parts: crudo dishes, raw fish Italian-style, emphasis on tuna; fresh mozzarella dishes, including the ever-popular burrata; small pasta dishes, like last fall’s wonderful squash dumplings with pork belly ragout; and larger entrees, with four to five items in each sections.
 The desserts, like so many in the Valley, are from Tracy Dempsey, the premier pastry chef in the area.
 Like the previous two spots, it’s about 12-13 minutes west of the Giants’ ballpark.
 This is now my go-to rec when someone wants a splurge meal in Phoenix or wants more adventurous cuisine.

 * Zinburger: Not the top burger around here but a damn good one, especially the namesake option (red zinfandel-braised onions, Manchego, mayo), along with strong hand-cut fries and above-average milkshakes.
 Located in a shopping center across the street from the Ritz.
 Try the salted caramel shake if you go.
 There are also two locations in Tucson, and two in New Jersey that are licensed but independently owned and operated.